jankul02/zset/README.md

 ## Deployment and configuration

 ### Deployment

-1. change the image in the zookeeperset resource file
+Change the image name in the zookeeperset resource file and then apply it and observe
-2. apply:

 ```
 kubectl apply -f config/samples/dataproxy_v1alpha1_zookeeperset.yaml